 In 1989 our family acquired the property and began to lovingly restore the ranch to its turn of the century status as an important Napa Valley farming operation.

 The limestone block residence (now nearly ninety years old), with its commanding views of the Valley, was restored to its original condition.
 The site's landscape was originally designed by San Francisco's famous architect, Tommy Church, and was re-landscaped by Napa Valley architect and sculptor, Jack Chandler, in the early 1990s.
 Since that time the site has been enhanced and maintained by landscape architect, Chris Moore.
 Surrounded by the 1997 Sunset Magazine Western Garden of the Year, the house is now the home to our family.

-As our activities have expanded over the past twenty-five years, "Long Meadow Ranch" has become our identity across multiple locations, including the original Mayacamas Estate (1989), our recently assembled Rutherford Estate (2002 - 2012), and our Farmstead at Long Meadow Ranch destination location in St. Helena (2009), our successively assembled Rutherford Estate (2002 - 2012) in the heart of the Rutherford appellation, and our recently acquired Anderson Valley Estate in the "deep end" near Philo in Mendocino County (2015).
+As our activities have expanded over the past twenty-five years, "Long Meadow Ranch" has become our identity across multiple locations, including the original Mayacamas Estate (1989), our cattle and sheep operation at Tomales Station in Marin County (2005), our Farmstead at Long Meadow Ranch destination location in St. Helena (2009), our successively assembled Rutherford Estate (2002 - 2012) in the heart of the Rutherford appellation, and our recently acquired Anderson Valley Estate in the "deep end" near Philo in Mendocino County (2015).